marius321967/laravel-messages/README.md

 ### Laravel Messages

-Add and handle user messages of custom types in Laravel.
+Add and handle user messages of custom types in Laravel 5.

 #### Installation

-Once installed, use add a Service Provider and a Facade in your `config/app.php` file:
+Once installed, add a Service Provider and a Facade in your `config/app.php` file:

 `providers`:
 `'marius321967\Messages\InfoMessageServiceProvider',`